mhshammakhi/Software-Defined-Radio/README.md

   - The Intra-Frame Parallelism Algorithm

 <p style="text-align: justify;">
- The static library files for windows (.lib) are provided for each algorithm and there are test files that demonstrate the usage of these libraries.
-The libraries were made using Visual Studio 2015 and the are available for both debug and release builds.
+ The static library files for windows (.lib) are provided for each algorithm.
+The libraries were made using Visual Studio 2015 and the are available for both debug and release builds (x64 only).
+A .exe file is also included for testing purposes (the output symbols and the processing rate).
+The details of running this .exe file in explained in the README file inside PLL_Parallel directory.

 In the first algorithm, the PLL is applied to multiple frames simultaneously.
 To fully understand the details of this work and to see the results, please visit [this](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4100444) article.